jakesgordon/rack-rabbit/README.md

 Nothing formal yet, development is happening on MRI 2.1.2p95

+TODO: test on other platforms

 TODO
 ----

+ * avoid infinite spawn worker loop if worker fails during startup (e.g. connection to rabbit fails)
+ * allow multiple synchronous req/response in parallel (block until all have replied)
+ * allow a single reply queue to be shared across client requests
+ * have exception callstacks sent back to client (in development mode only)
+ * automatically deserialize body into hash if content type is json ?

- * testing
+ * more testing
-   - replace DEFAULT rack app with MIRROR rack app ?
+   - client
    - worker
    - server
-   - client
    - adapter/bunny
    - adapter/amqp

- * better documentation
-   - client
-   - :ack and :reject support

- * platform support
- * MISC
-   - avoid infinite spawn worker loop if worker fails during startup (e.g. connection to rabbit fails)
-   - allow a single reply queue to be shared across client requests
-   - allow multiple synchronous req/response in parallel (block until all have replied)
-   - automatically deserialize body into hash if content type is json ?
-   - have exception callstacks sent back to client (in development mode only)

 License
 -------